ADEMYou/Cat_vs_Dog_classification/README.md

 # Cat_vs_Dog_classification

 This project consists in a binary classification of cat and dog images.
-I use :
+I used :

 - Convolutional Neural Networks (CNN)